alimate/alimate.github.io/_posts/2020-4-24-thread-local-random.md

     return r;
 }
 {% endhighlight %}
 Basically the `putLong` method *writes the `r` value to some memory address relative to the current thread*.
-The memory offset already calculated by calling the `Unsafe.objectFieldOffset` method.
+The memory offset already calculated by calling another native method, i.e. `Unsafe.objectFieldOffset`.

-All these methods have native implementations and are very efficient.
+As opposed to reflection, all these methods have native implementations and are very efficient.

 ## False Sharing
 ---